-5.5.
+7.5.
 Members Use of the Runway Lights

 - (a).
-Members leaving 'Fenland' and returning after sunset or members night flying from 'Fenland' and requiring the runway lights to be left switched on until they return; should inform the night watchman in the caravan at the back of the parking area.
-Then take the following action: - (1). turn the lights on from the switches within the enclosure adjacent to the tower door (outside); - (2). write the aircraft call sign and date on the special notice board situated within the enclosure; - (3). make certain you close the cover (door) of the said enclosure (or the rain will come in); - (4). upon return check the notice board within the enclosure before you turn the lights off to make certain no other person is still flying.
+Members leaving 'Fenland' and returning after sunset or members night flying from 'Fenland' and requiring the runway lights to be left switched on until they return either inform the CFI or (at the weekends) ATC, take the following action: - (1). turn the lights on from the switches within the enclosure adjacent to the tower door (outside); - (2). write the aircraft call sign and date on the special notice board situated within the enclosure; - (3). make certain you close the cover (door) of the said enclosure (or the rain will come in); - (4). upon return check the notice board within the enclosure before you turn the lights off to make certain no other person is still flying.
 Rub your call sign, date out, if there is another call sign on the board check, they may have arrived after you, and still be flying.
 If no other aircraft is flying, turn the light off and close the door; - (5). any member seeing the runway lights on, should not switch them off until they have checked to make certain no one is flying;